celery/pytest-celery/docs/devguide/tox.rst

 It will run the test environments in parallel using the ``-p auto`` option from tox, and then run each environment itself in parallel using pytest-xdist with the ``-n auto`` option.

-It is slightly more efficient than the :ref:`env_xdist` tox environment, but less stable due to high resource usage.
+It is slightly more efficient than the :ref:`tox_xdist` tox environment, but less stable due to high resource usage.

 .. literalinclude:: ../../tox.ini
     :language: ini